RECLAIM YOUR HEALTH with 25 Zero Waste Kitchen Essentials

 Definitely not a budget option by any means, but trust me when I say this will last for the rest of your life.
 It’s so versatile, and stainless steel made by All-Clad is a reliable, durable, non-toxic cooking material.
 Eat delicious, home cooked food and feel energized, unstoppable and healthy, every damn day.

 Clay cooking vessels have been around since ancient times, even before farming became a thing.
 I am obsessed.
 They’ve been used for storage, fermentation and preservation of food and liquids, and used in cooking.
 Who needs an air fryer when you’ve got one of these?
 The clay will imbibe a sense of warmth and primordial earthiness to your cooking with natural non-stick properties and even heat distribution.
-According to Ayurvedic science/wisdom, cooking with earthen vessels can help keep you connected with nature and Self, and the clay can even be medicinal as the tiny amounts absorbed into the food from cooking can help detoxify the body.
+According to Ayurvedic science/wisdom, cooking with earthen vessels can help keep you connected with nature and Self, and the clay can even be medicinal as the tiny amounts absorbed into the food from cooking can help detoxify and fortify the physical body.

 - Clay vessels are a natural alternative for cooling down liquids, as water stored in the refrigerator disrupts the tri-doshic balance.

 - Not only will you want to go for nutritious foods, you’ll also want to preserve their nutrients.
 Clay directly enhances, preserves and even increases the nutrients and taste of the food.
 Studies have shown that cooking food in earthen vessels retains most of the micronutrients.
 However, food cooked in most metalware becomes poisonous.

 - Clay has porous qualities, allowing for effective heat distribution when cooking.
 They take a longer time to heat than metal pots, and this even and slow cooking plays a very important role in retaining the nutrients inside the food.

 - Storing leftovers in earthen pots will help keep food fresher for longer.